kmpf/uap/doc/source/index.rst

 There's no harm in accidentally running this script multiple times.
-Also, it will compile ``cat4m``, a tool which can be found at ``./tools/cat4m`` and which is able to read arbitrary input files in chunks of 4 MB and prints them to stdout (we'll need this often in the pipeline, as ``cat`` reads in system-default blocks of 32 kB).
+Also, it will compile ``cat4m``, a tool which can be found at ``./tools/cat4m`` and which is able to read arbitrary input files in chunks of 4 MB and print them to stdout (we'll need this often in the pipeline, as ``cat`` reads in system-default blocks of 32 kB which is ok for a normal system but leads to high I/O load on a cluster system).

 The configuration file
 ----------------------